-Stand in your coop and test whether you can feel cold air blowing in or worse - holes where rain and snow can come through.
+Stand in your coop and test whether you can feel cold air blowing in.
+Or worse - holes where rain and snow can come through.

 Find the holes where the wind is blowing in, and block them.
 You don't need to go to expensive lengths for this.
 Old feedbags or some sacking will be perfectly adequate.

 And never allow chicks into the cold before they're properly feathered.
 They can't regulate their own heat.
-Keep them in the brooder until they're big enough to withstand drops in temperature and can be moved outside with the big girls.

 The short answer in most cases is "no".
 As we've seen, ventilation is critical in the winter.
 Making your coop completely airtight will create a moisture build-up and that can be fatal.
 It can also provide a cosy sleeping place for pests like red mite to hide.